Suzanna-Linn/slua/docs/moving-operators.md

 We can do operations with infinity, in the way that mathematical infinities work.

 We can use math.huge for initial values instead of 999999999:
-	<code class="language-slua">local minimum = math.huge
+<pre class="language-slua"><code class="language-slua">local minimum = math.huge
 if quantity < minimum then
     minimum = quantity
-	end</code>
+end</code></pre>

+Division by zero doesn't crash the script in Lua.
+It gives "inf", "-inf", or "nan".

 ##### NaN

 "nan" stands for "Not a Number".
 It’s a special value that represents an undefined or unrepresentable result in math operations.

-We can get "nan" when math goes wrong in a way that doesn’t crash the script, but also doesn’t produce a meaningful number.
+We can get "nan" when math goes wrong in a way that doesn’t crash the script, but also doesn’t produce a meaningful number:

-For example:
 - <code class="language-slua">print(0/0)  --> nan (undefined division)</code>
 - <code class="language-slua">print( math.huge - math.huge )  --> nan (infinity minus infinity)</code>
 - <code class="language-slua">print( math.sqrt( -1 ) )  --> nan (square root of a negative number)</code>